The Wingfeather Saga: Animated series

 In March 2016 a Kickstarter was successfully funded to produce a pilot episode for a 7-season animated series adaptation.
 That campaign also funded a series of short stories set in the world of Aerwiar.
 The stories were written by Andrew Peterson, Jennifer Trafton, N. D. Wilson, A. S. Peterson, Jonathan Rogers, and Douglas Kaine McKelvey.
 They were illustrated by Cory Godbey, Nicholas Kole, John Hendrix, Joe Sutphin, Doug TenNapel, Justin Gerard, and Aedan Peterson; and the musical score was composed by The Arcadian Wild and Kurt Heinecke.

-The fifteen-minute short film, titled A Crow for the Carriage, was premiered on November 2, 2017, at Belcourt Theatre in Nashville, Tennessee.
+The fifteen-minute short film, titled A Crow for the Carriage, premiered on November 2, 2017, at Belcourt Theatre in Nashville, Tennessee.
 The short is available for streaming on multiple platforms.
 The series' producer, J. Chris Wall, and author, Andrew Peterson, then tried to pitch the show to film and television outlets.

 The show went through another round of crowdfunding with investment platform Angel Studios in May 2021.
-The campaign was able to raise $5 million in total, with $1 million being raised in the first 48 hours.
-This campaign met its goal, raising enough money to fund the production of Season 1, which covered and adapted the events of the first book.
-The first episode, Leeli and the Dragon Song (later renamed Leeli and the Sea Dragon Song), released on December 2 free on the Angel Studios app, YouTube, and Facebook.
+The campaign met its goal, raising $5 million to fund the production of Season 1, which covered and adapted the events of the first book.
+The first episode, Leeli and the Dragon Song (later renamed Leeli and the Sea Dragon Song), released on December 2 on the Angel Studios app, YouTube, and Facebook.
 The second and third rounds of crowdfunding for Season 2 began soon after, with a goal of $6.5 million.
-Production began in 2023 on Season 2, which covers the first half of Book 2, which released on April 5, 2024.
-The series is being distributed by Angel Studios.
+Production began in 2023 on Season 2, which covers the first half of Book 2.
+Season 2 was released on April 5, 2024.